Narsuf/Stonks/README.md

 Desktop app (Compose Multiplatform) to check information about stocks.

-For the Back-End I did a Python script using ´FastApi´ and [yfinance](https://github.com/ranaroussi/yfinance).
+For the Back-End I created a Python script using ´FastApi´ and [yfinance](https://github.com/ranaroussi/yfinance).

 <h2 id="screenshots">Screenshots 📷</h2>